rypan/rypan.github.com/_posts/2010-11-12-parallels-indie-filmmaking-and-startup-building.markdown

 [Amazon]: http://amzn.to/dfo4Xm

-> [edward_burns][]: if u want me to stop the hard sell, Im sorry, were trying 2 keep the DIY indiefilm thing crankin & earning Screenplay? http://amzn.to/dfo4Xm
+> [edward_burns](http://www.twitter.com/edward_burns): if u want me to stop the hard sell, Im sorry, were trying 2 keep the DIY indiefilm thing crankin & earning Screenplay? http://amzn.to/dfo4Xm

-[edward_burns]: (http:/www.twitter.com/edward_burns)

 He's connecting with the people that matter most: those who watch his movies and talk about his movies.